-- Computers or tablets with keyboards: - ▲ Turn on or restart the computer, quickly press esc, and then press f10. - Tablets without keyboards: - 1.
-Turn on or restart the tablet, and then quickly hold down the volume down button.
+- Computers or tablets with keyboards:

+- ▲ Turn on or restart the computer, quickly press esc, and then press f10.

+- Tablets without keyboards:

+- 1. Turn on or restart the tablet, and then quickly hold down the volume up button.

+- 2. Tap f10.